waterlinked/docs/docs/dvl/bluerov-integration.md

 Follow these steps to use the DVL code:

+* Go to the DVL GUI "Configuration" page.
+In "Network configuration" set "Static IP" with IP address 192.168.2.95 (subnet prefix 24, gateway: 192.168.2.1 dns 192.168.2.1).
+Click "Apply" and the power cycle the DVL.
 * Start from Companion v0.0.22 (see [https://bluerobotics.com/learn/bluerov2-software-setup/#update-software](https://bluerobotics.com/learn/bluerov2-software-setup/#update-software) to check if you're using v0.0.22)
 * Make sure the ROV is connected to the internet
 * Navigate to [http://192.168.2.2:2770/git](http://192.168.2.2:2770/git)